 The various clustering algorithms are in general suited for finding either globular or transitive clusters.
-In general, clustering criterion driven partitional clustering algorithms such as K-means and its variants and agglomerative algorithms using the complete-link or the group-average method are suited for finding globular clusters.
-On the other hand, the single-link method of the agglomerative algorithm, and graph-partitioning-based clustering algorithms that operate on a nearest-neighbor similarity graph are suited for finding transitive clusters.
-Finally, specialized algorithms, called sub-space clustering methods, have been developed for explicitly finding either globular or transitive clusters by operating directly in the object's feature space [3, 57, 10].
+In general, clustering criterion-driven partitional clustering algorithms such as K-means and its variants and agglomerative algorithms using the complete-link or the group-average method are suited for finding globular clusters.
+On the other hand, the single-link method of the agglomerative algorithm and graph-partitioningbased clustering algorithms that operate on a nearest neighbor similarity graph are suited for finding transitive clusters.
+Finally, specialized algorithms, called subspace clustering methods, have been developed to explicitly find either globular or transitive clusters by operating directly in the object's feature space (42-44).

-3 Methods for Measuring The Similarity Between Objects
+3. Methods for Measuring the Similarity Between Objects

 In general, the method used to compute the similarity between two objects depends on two factors.
 The first factor has to do with how the objects are actually being represented.
-For example, the similarity between two objects represented by a set of attribute-value pairs will be entirely different than the method used to compute the similarity between two DNA sequences or two 3D protein structures.
+For example, the similarity between two objects represented by a set of attribute-value pairs will be entirely different from the method used to compute the similarity between two DNA sequences and two three-dimensional protein structures.
 The second factor is much more subjective and has to do with the actual goal of clustering.
 Different analysis requirements may give rise to entirely different similarity measures and different clustering solutions.
 This section focuses on discussing various methods for computing the similarity between objects that address both of these factors.

-The diverse nature of biological sciences and the shear complexity of the underlying physico-chemical and evolutionary principles that need to be modeled, gives rise to numerous clustering problems involving a wide range of different objects.
+The diverse nature of biological sciences and the shear complexity of the underlying physicochemical and evolutionary principles that need to be modeled, gives rise to numerous clustering problems involving a wide range of different objects.
 The most prominent of them are the following: